"Reaching Out, Inviting In, Journeying with Jesus"

 On January 13th 2019 we launched our new vision plan for 2020/21 and subsequent years.
 What an exciting day we had - together we worshiped, celebrated, looked ahead, confirmed our commitment to the plan and even had lunch together!

 So, below is the vision, the practical, the plans, but what is the underlying principle of all of this?
 What is it that we think God requires of us in order for us to pursue this vision?
-Well, our verse for the year, the thing I, and the PCC believe God is calling us to, comes from a passage in Joshua:
+Well, our verse for the year, the thing we believe God is calling us to, comes from a passage in Joshua:

 “Consecrate yourselves, for tomorrow the Lord will do amazing things among you.”
 Joshua 3:5